Zimtronic/posjs/README.md

 2. Execute `qmake` to create Makefile.
 3. Execute `make` to compile.
 4. Execute `sudo ./posjsbrowser` to run the posjs browser app.
+Don't forget to prefix with `sudo`.

-## Using to develop a javascript app
+## Developing a javascript app

 * [Using printers](docs/printer.md)
 * [Using HSB HID scanners](docs/hid.md)